martonvago/pebble/README.md

 # Pebble
 Pebble is a paperless, non-networked voting application for the Uxn virtual machine.
+This was my final year project at Birkbeck in 2023.

 ## How to run
 ### Setting up